MartinGleize/ssserializer/README.md

 # ssserializer

-ssserializer, the Simple Scala Serializer, provides seamless serialization/deserialization capabilities for many Scala types without the need for any boilerplate code at all.
+ssserializer, the Simple Scala Serializer, provides seamless serialization/deserialization capabilities for many Scala types without the need for any boilerplate code at all, and a very low memory footprint at runtime.

-It currently supports JSON serialization/deserialition of:
+It currently supports JSON serialization/deserialization of:
 * Value types (Int, Long, Double, Boolean...)
 * String
 * Arrays